 The Teen Center offers afterschool programs for local teens including free academic support, academic enrichment, and civic and community engagement in a supportive environment.

-The Teen Center is a clean, quiet space with reliable wifi.
+The Teen Center is a fun, safe space, equipped with the materials that you need to be successful (computers, art materials, and with reliable WiFi).
 We encourage all local teens to come in and use it!
-Staff and volunteers are here to support students with technology and academics.
+Staff and volunteers are here to support our dedicated and committed students with technology, academics, and their individual goals.
 We provide tutoring in all subjects, and this can be coordinated for in person or virtual.
 We can also provide help with time management and goal setting.
 Snacks and meals are provided daily!

 Days: Monday – Thursday

 Location: LEAP for Education (35 Congress Street, Suite 102, Salem)